brucewilson1103/NFLpicks/README.md

 # NFLpicks
-Work in progress for pick selections
+Work in progress for pick selections.
+Updated SSH key due to Github leak.